rhildreth/Cottontown/README.md

 ####Pictures

-No pictures may be used without written permission from The Historic Columbia Foundation.
+No pictures may be used without written permission from Historic Columbia.

 ####Acknowledgements